Tame class field theory over local fields: Tame class group and motivic cohomology

-where $\Phi_{k(x)}$ is the duality isomorphism (see ~\eqref{eqn:Gysin-PF}).
+where $\Phi_{k(x)}$ is the duality isomorphism (cf. ~\eqref{eqn:Gysin-PF}).
 We then get a diagram

-where the top horizontal arrows are from ~\eqref{eqn:Tame-MCCS-1}, the left vertical arrow is the canonical surjection, the middle one is the sum of Gysin maps (see Lemmas~\ref{lem:SH-DM-Maps} and ~\ref{lem:Gysin-CS}) and the right vertical arrow is the sum of push-forward maps.
+where the top horizontal arrows are from ~\eqref{eqn:Tame-MCCS-1}, the left vertical arrow is the canonical surjection, the middle one is the sum of Gysin maps for closed immersions of regular schemes (cf. Lemmas~\ref{lem:SH-DM-Maps} and ~\ref{lem:Gysin-CS}) and the right vertical arrow is the sum of push-forward maps.
 The right square is commutative by ~\eqref{eqn:Gysin-PF}.
 It follows from \cite[Thm.~1.3]{Yamazaki} and \lemref{lem:KP} that the composition of the right vertical arrow with the two top horizontal arrows induces $\Theta_X$ which is an isomorphism.
 Since $\Phi_X$ is an isomorphism, it follows that there is a unique isomorphism $\Psi_X$ such that the left square commutes.